halil-seran/MailBlaster/README.md

 MailBlaster -> FOR DEVELOPERS

+FASTEST MAIL SENDER

-MailBlaster is a simple and efficient tool that allows developers to send bulk emails securely via SMTP.
+MailBlaster is a simple and efficient software that allows developers to send bulk emails securely via SMTP.
 It helps automate the process of sending emails to a large group, useful for marketing campaigns, newsletters, or any large-scale communication needs.

 Features
 	•	Send bulk emails to a specified range of email addresses from an Excel sheet.
 	•	Customize the subject and body of the email.
 	•	Secure SMTP email sending via Yandex (or your SMTP provider of choice).
-	•	Simple GUI to easily input ranges and email content.

 Install required dependencies:
 pip install pandas